The Ultimate In Birding Tours

 Birdquest has operated Socotra birding tours since 2002.

-In years when both are offered, this tour can be taken together with OMAN WITH BAHRAIN
+In years when both tours are offered, this tour can be taken together with: OMAN & BAHRAIN

-Accommodation & Road Transport: The hotel in Hadibo is of a reasonable standard.
-On Abd al Kuri there will be two nights of basic camping.
-Road transport is by 4x4s and roads are variable in quality.
+The hotel in Hadibo is of a reasonable standard.
+If we get to Abd-al Kuri, there will be two nights of basic camping.
+Road transport is by 4x4s, and the roads are variable in quality.

-Walking: The walking effort during our Socotra tour will mostly be easy, but there are a few moderate walks, some over uneven ground.
+The walking effort during our Socotra birding tours is mostly easy, but there are a few moderate walks, some over uneven ground.

-Bird Photography: Opportunities during our Socotra tour are good.
+Opportunities during our Socotra birding tours are good.

 TOUR HIGHLIGHTS